La7z/La7z/README.md

 ### Hafis Ridzwan

 - 🎈 I'm Hafis Ridzwan from Malaysia.
 - 💻 Love to explore new thing especially on cyber security.
-I was trying to break into cybersecurity.
+I was trying to break into cyber security.
 - 🐳 I really enjoy contributing to Open Source and I'm really enthusiast about learning new technique and about offensive security.